-The ELPA21 is the assessment used in Washington State to determine a student's eligibility for English Learner services.
+The English Language Proficiency Assessment for the 21st Century, ELPA21, is the assessment used in Washington State to determine a student's eligibility for English Learner services.
 When a student first enrolls in Everett Public Schools, parents complete a Home Language Survey.
 This survey asks what language is spoken in the home, and what is the child's first language.
-If the answer to either question is a language other than English, the student takes an English language proficiency screener.
-This brief assessment determines a student's skill in listening to, speaking, reading, and writing English.
-If the student scores at a level 1 (emerging) or 2 (progressing), the student qualifies for EL services.
-If the student scores at a level 3 (proficient), the student does not qualify for EL support.
+If the answer to either question is a language other than English, the student takes an ELPA21 screener.
+This brief assessment determines a student's skill in listening, speaking, reading, and writing English.
+If the student scores at the emerging or progressing level, the student qualifies for support through the English learner program.
+If the student scores at the proficient level, the student does not qualify for support through the English learner program

-EL students are re-assessed on the annual ELPA21 in February.
-Their scores determine whether they continue to qualify for service in the following year.
-Students continue to qualify for EL support as long as they score at a level 1 or 2.
-Once a student scores at a level 3, the student is exited from direct EL support.
-However, his or her progress is monitored for two additional years, and support is provided if the student struggles academically in his or her classes.
+English learners are re-assessed annually using the ELPA21 summative each spring.
+Their scores on this assessment determine whether they continue to qualify for support through the EL program for the following year.
+Students continue to qualify for EL support as long as they score at the emerging or progressing level.
+Once a student scores at the proficient level, the student is exited from the EL program.
+However, his or her progress is monitored for two additional years, and support is provided if the student has difficulty in classes.